Review: Everyman Theatre' Hi-De-Hi!, Sophia Gardens, Cardiff

 Hi-De-Hi! remains one of Jimmy Perry and David Croft’s greatest sit-coms and still pulls in the audiences when repeated on television.
 Everyman Theatre’s decision to open this year’s Cardiff Open Air Theatre Festival with Paul Carpenter & Ian Gower’s stage adaptation of the comedy classic is therefore appropriate given the lovely weather we are currently experiencing.

-A fine summers evening beamed down on Hi-De-Hi! at Cardiff’s Sophia Gardens on Friday evening.
-One couldn’t help but feel excited as the Maplin’s Yellow Coats welcomed arrivals into the open-air seating area and showed the audience to their seats.
+A fine summers evening beamed down on Hi-De-Hi! at Cardiff’s Sophia Gardens on Friday.
+One couldn’t help but feel excited as the Maplin’s Yellow Coats welcomed arrivals into the open-air seating area.
 Not far away in Cardiff Castle, rock band, The Killers were belting out a live set.
 But not even the echoes of the Killers amplifiers could put off The Maplin’s Holiday Camp crew of 1959 led by northern comic Ted Bovis as they opened the show with a rockin’ rendition of Jimmy Perry’s Hi-De-Hi! theme tune.
-Similarly, The Killers were no match for Pontypridd’s own Gladys Pugh whose comical holiday camp announcement’s ascended into the Sofia Gardens treetops before closing with a wondrous “Hi-De-Hi” before the audience keenly retaliated with the obligatory “Ho-De-Ho!”
+Similarly, The Killers were no match for Pontypridd’s own Gladys Pugh whose comical holiday camp announcement’s ascended into the Sofia Gardens treetops as her wondrous “Hi-De-Hi” was keenly retaliated by the audience with the obligatory “Ho-De-Ho!”

 Fans of Hi-De-Hi! will recall much of the shows plotlines took place outdoors.
 The Open-Air format lends itself beautifully to the storyline for games, slapstick fun and dance routines.
 The cleverly designed set allows much scope for the scenarios to unfold including Jeffrey Fairbrother’s office, a dancefloor and a Hawaiian bar that cleverly opens into chalets.
 There’s also a neatly hidden area above the set that opens out as Gladys’ announcement booth.